Define a Service

 |---|---|---|

-XLANG | Cross-language Fory serialization with @wire_type tags. | Default.
-Required for cross-language interop. |
+XLANG | Cross-language Apache Fory serialization with @wire_type tags. | Default.
+Required for cross-language interop (Python ↔ TypeScript ↔ Java ↔ Go). |

-NATIVE | Python-native Fory serialization.
-No @wire_type required. | Single-language deployments where performance matters. |
+NATIVE | Language-native Fory serialization.
+No @wire_type required. | Deployments where interoperability is second to performance. |

-from aster.types import SerializationMode
+from aster import service, rpc, SerializationMode

 ...